First Foundation Bank Review

 They all run regular software updates, ensure their staff receives the appropriate training, and use dual authentication – which stops over 99% of attacks.

-First Foundation Bank also provides a list for their customers, which details all of the necessary steps that customers should take to ensure accounts and data are protected as best as possible.
+First Foundation Bank also provides a list for their customers, which details all of the steps customers should take to ensure accounts and data are protected as best as possible.

 Customer Service

-With First Foundation being a brick-and-mortar bank, you can visit one of their branches, provided you live in a service area.
+Since it’s a brick-and-mortar bank, you can visit one of their branches, provided you live in a service area.
 Branches are open Monday through to Friday from 9:00 AM until 4:00 PM.
-If you’re setting an appointment, opening hours are extended by another hour until 5:00 PM.
+If you’re setting an appointment, opening hours are extended by another hour until 5:00 p.m.

-They also provide a Knowledge/Help Center that answers some common questions with the help of video.
+They also provide a Knowledge/Help Center that answers common questions with video help.
 You can also request a Webex meeting and get virtual support without having to leave the comfort of your own home.

 Pros & Cons